Celebrating the rich musical heritage of the Bronx

 BMHC Programs include live music performances, readings, film screenings, educational art programs, art installations and music history trolley tours of the neighborhood.

-In 2014 WHEDco, in partnership with the New York City Department of Housing Preservation and Development, the New York City Housing Development Corporation, and Blue Sea Development Company, will break ground on Bronx Commons, a 361,000 sq. ft. development in the Melrose neighborhood that will house the BMHC’s permanent home.
+In 2016 WHEDco, in partnership with the New York City Department of Housing Preservation and Development, the New York City Housing Development Corporation, and Blue Sea Development Company, will break ground on Bronx Commons, a 426,000 sq. ft. development in the Melrose neighborhood that will house the BMHC’s permanent home.
 With performance, rehearsal, and archival space, the BMHC will become the hub for celebrating and disseminating the influential musical forms that have roots in the Bronx.
-More than just a cultural destination, Bronx Commons will be a vital part of the community with 277 affordable green apartments, live/work space for elder musicians, a green grocer, a hydroponic rooftop garden, and recreational space.
+More than just a cultural destination, Bronx Commons will be a vital part of the community with 303 affordable green apartments, live/work space for elder artists, solar panels, and recreational space.

 - Visit the BMHC and check out our free arts programs

 - Join the discussion on the BMHC's facebook page!

 - Watch BMHC-sponsored concerts and events on Vimeo.

 Visit the BMHC Lab